30 May 2025

 By collecting feedback from testing, you can better tailor your messaging to connect with your target audience.

 Message testing can provide qualitative or quantitative data, or a combination of the two.
-Here’s how they differ.
+To understand the core differences between the two approaches, it helps to explore the fundamentals of quantitative research vs qualitative research.
+Here’s how they differ

 Qualitative testing focuses on gathering opinions and reactions from participants to understand the why behind their behaviors.
 It often involves a smaller sample size and offers in-depth feedback.
+To better understand the methods available, explore the different types of qualitative studies commonly used in message testing.
 Methods include:

 You can analyze results from qualitative testing to identify themes and patterns, often through manual or automated processes, depending on the tools you use.